Hampter-0/frogger-gamepje/README.md

-this is a basic frogger like game made in javascript browser-format. note:( this is still a work in progress )
+this is a basic Frogger like game made in javascript browser-format. note:( this is still a work in progress )

 CREDITS: